 activity | an outline of the haguro dharma lineage

-"Wholehearted salutations to Mt Haguro
+"Wholehearted salutations to Mount Haguro

 The manifestations of which dim their light for the sake of beings throughout the three realms.